Updated

 - a lawsuit against the officer and department, demanding monetary damages.

-By filing a complaint with the police department, a victim can demand the officer face repercussions for their false arrest.
+By filing a complaint with the police department, you can demand the officer face repercussions for their false arrest.
 In the most egregious cases, the officer could get fired.
-He or she could also be suspended or retrained.
-In California, an officer could face criminal charges under Penal Code 118.1 PC or other statutes.
+They could also be suspended or retrained.

-Victims can also file a false arrest lawsuit against the officer and the police department for civil rights violations.
+You can also file a false arrest lawsuit against the officer and the police department for civil rights violations.
 That lawsuit can be filed in state or federal court in the United States.
 If it is filed in federal court, it would likely be a 1983 civil rights lawsuit pursuant to 42 U.S.C. § 1983.

 Civil lawsuits face the challenge that officers may be protected by qualified immunity.